towersvault/shinpokered/README.md

 - The jingle for finding a hidden item will no longer be skipped during an audio fadeout
 - Added missing dungeon maps to battle transition functions
 - Fixed using a ledge to land on a NPC
+- The party heal function now detects glitch moves and loads 0 PP for them

 #Bugfixes: